derrickcreamer/Hemlock/README.md

 However, if two statuses have the same value, they are the same status to Hemlock.

-Since enums start at 0 by default, you'll need a small bit of setup to make sure your enums aren't conflicted:
+Since enums start at 0 by default, you'll need a small bit of setup to make sure your enums don't conflict:

 By default, they look like this:

-    enum Status{ Stunned, Poisoned, Confused };
+    enum Status { Stunned, Poisoned, Confused };
     enum Attribute { Strength, Dexterity, Intelligence };
     enum Spell { Flight, Fireball, Charm };